Alexandria: Museums

 The Alexandria National Museum was inaugurated 31 December 2003.
 It is located in a restored Italian style palace in Tariq El Horreya Street (formerly Rue Fouad), near the centre of the city.
 It contains about 1,800 artifacts that narrate the story of Alexandria and Egypt.
 Most of these pieces came from other Egyptian museums.
 The museum is housed in the old Al-Saad Bassili Pasha Palace, who was one of the wealthiest wood merchants in Alexandria.
 Construction on the site was first undertaken in 1926.

 The Graeco-Roman Museum was the city's main archeological museum, focused on artifacts from its Greco-Roman period.
 It was opened in 1892 and was closed in 2005 for extensive renovations and expansion.
 The museum re-opened to the public in October 2023.

+The Alexandria Museum of Fine Arts is a museum for Egyptian and Middle-Eastern fine art situated in the Moharam Bek neighborhood of Alexandria, Egypt.
+The museum houses a collection of works by Egyptian artists and a selection of works from Baroque, Romanticism, Rococo and Orientalism.
+In addition, noteworthy examples of carving, printing and sculpture from Egyptian and European artists.

 Other museums in the city include the Cavafy Museum, the Museum of Fine Arts, and the Royal Jewelry Museum.

 Theaters

 Alexandria Opera House hosts performances of classical music, Arabic music, ballet, and opera.